-- Perform a fare analysis to benchmark our existing fare offerings and better inform future fare products - Develop new fare products or adjust existing ones to better meet the needs of riders - Raise awareness of the flexibility of Capitol Corridor's "unreserved" ticketing - Continue to promote the college/university 6-ride ticket and the "Stride On Board" loyalty program. - Continue to promote California's "Everyday Discounts" - Increase utilization of Amtrak's mobile ticketing features, since they enable real-time validation and improve customer convenience
+- Perform a fare analysis to benchmark our existing fare offerings for select city-pairs and better inform future fare products - Develop new fare products or adjust existing ones to better meet the needs of riders - Raise awareness of the flexibility of Capitol Corridor's unreserved ticketing and work with Amtrak on enhancing convenience to customers - Continue to promote the college/university 6-ride ticket and "Stride On Board" loyalty program. - Leverage the CC Rewards loyalty program to deepen relationship with members of the community with promotional offers and giveaways

+- Continue to promote California's "Everyday Discounts" and other ongoing discounts such as "Friends & Family" - Increase utilization of Amtrak's mobile ticketing features in the short-term, since they enable real-time validation and improve customer convenience

-Together, these fare and ticketing programs for FY 2021-22 will enhance customer convenience and increase revenue yield as part of the expanding eTicketing program.
+Together, these fare and ticketing programs for FY 2022-2023 will enhance customer convenience as we prepare for a shift to the Cal-ITP program.

-FY 2022-23 Fares
+FY 2023-2024 Fares